Akshaykhandelwal111/Machine-learning/README.md

 Identifing online payment fraud through machine learning model to classify fraudulent and non fraudulent payments.
 To do we need a dataset containing information on online payment fraud to understand the types of transactions that lead to fraud.
 For this work I collected a <a href="https://www.kaggle.com/ealaxi/paysim1/download">dataset</a> from Kaggle contaning historical information about fraudulent transactions for detecting online payment fraud.
 Here are all the columns in the dataset Im using here:

+1.step: represents a unit of time where 1 step equals 1 hour 2.type: type of online transaction
+3.amount: the amount of the transaction
+4.nameOrig: customer starting the transaction 5.oldbalanceOrg: balance before the transaction 6.newbalanceOrig: balance after the transaction 7.nameDest: recipient of the transaction 8.oldbalanceDest: initial balance of recipient before the transaction 9.newbalanceDest: the new balance of recipient after the transaction 10.isFraud: fraud transaction